vtex-apps/io-documentation/docs/en/Recipes/store/releasing-a-new-app-version.md

 We’ll use the `vtex release {major/minor/patch}` command to increment the version in the app’s `manifest.json` according to the SemVer (semantic versioning) best practices, update the app's `CHANGELOG.md`, create a release commit and a release tag and finally send the performed changes to the app's repository.

-Note that the `vtex release` command will not create a new version on our infrastructure, and your app's new version will not be available yet for installing in accounts and workspaces, neither will this new version be automatically be upgraded on accounts that have this app's major installed.
+Note that the `vtex release` command will not create this new version on our infrastructure, and your app's new version will not be available yet for installing in accounts and workspaces, neither will this new version be automatically upgraded on accounts that have this app's major installed.

 ## Command